Global Reporting Initiative Index

 Worker participation, consultation, and communication on occupational health and safety

 Corporate Level Safety and Health Committee is hosted by Corporate ESH Director, the Committee meeting is held by quarterly, reviewing, coordinating and promoting company-wide safety and health tasks, each unit with environment, safety and health related function shall participate the meeting to report the implementation status of environment, safety and health-related tasks within the unit.
-In addition, the percentage of total workforce represented is 44%.
+In addition, the percentage of total workforce represented is 46%.
+They can require the Company’s various units to report implementation status of ESH work, while coordinate, review and communicate the works.

 403-5